iandouglas/spamassassin-trainer/README.md

 There are also heavy amounts of commenting in the Perl script itself, but more background, etc., can be found at http://iandouglas.com

 ## Support
-I am available for support if you need assistance with the setup of the script, via paid one-on-one coaching via Google Helpouts.
+I am available for support if you need assistance with the setup of the script, via paid one-on-one coaching via Google Helpouts: http://goo.gl/5l8ufr

 ## Configuration